-Behavioral or situational questions allow an employer to solicit information about your past performance that they can compare to the specific skills needed to perform the job.
-Areas that could be covered are decision making, organization, commitment, planning, creativity, communication, assertiveness, teamwork, and leadership.
+Behavioral or situational questions allow an employer to elicit information about your past performance that they can compare to the specific skills needed to perform the job.
+Areas that could be covered include decision making, organization, commitment, planning, creativity, communication, assertiveness, teamwork, and leadership, among others.

-The best way to answer behavioral questions is to use specific examples, stories, or accomplishments from your past when you dealt with similar situations or problems.
+The best way to answer behavioral questions is to use specific examples, stories, or accomplishments from your past to illustrate how you dealt with similar situations or problems.
 Before your interview, think about a few good stories so you have plenty of real life examples to choose from.
 And then practice telling your stories!

 Q: Give me an example of a time you set a goal and were able to achieve it.

 A: Sample STAR answer: